David has worked with adults with cognitive disabilities for 40 years. He is the Founder/Owner of LiveOak

 and within the San Marcos community.
 She loves junking, cooking, high school basketball and Christmas.

-Rachel Medina is the Director of Development at LiveOak Living Community.
+Rachel Medina is the Executive Director at LiveOak Living Community.
 She holds a B.A. in Psychology

 and a Master’s in Psychological Research from Texas State University.
 Rachel oversees the health and